w3f/Grants-Program/applications/Aisland-Docusign.md

 ![Blank Document](https://github.com/aisland-dao/docusign/blob/main/img-docs/docusign-blankdocument.png)
 ![Signing](https://github.com/aisland-dao/docusign/blob/main/img-docs/docusign-signing.png)

-The project proposal consists in adding a new set of features to make a production ready version comparable to the best WEB2 solution offering like https://docusign.com.
+The project proposal consists in adding a new set of features to make a production ready version, comparable to the best WEB2 solution offering like https://docusign.com.
 Here is the list of the new features to be added:

 1) Standard Signatures Management to allow the user to set his own standard signature image.
 2) Signature Marker, to allow the placing of signatures onthe document for a visual improvement.